 Authors warning – this is not a full critique of the papers referenced below.
 I hope to nudge readers to start questioning a standard practice in paediatrics…

-This is a scenario that likely plays out to varying degrees every day in the paediatric healthcare world.
 The recent BTS/SIGN ‘British guideline on the management of asthma’ (July 2019) (page 111) states that ‘…children can be discharged home at 3-4 hourly inhalers’.
-The Australian Asthma Handbook (AAH) states ‘…observe the patient for at least four hours’.
+The Australian Asthma Handbook (AAH) states, ‘…observe the patient for at least four hours’.
 This is (anecdotally) a mainstay of treatment practice in Australia, the USA, the UK and probably many other countries.
-BTS/SIGN provide reference to a paper for their recommendation whereas the AAH states its ‘…based on clinical experience and expert opinion’.
+BTS/SIGN references a paper for their recommendation, whereas the AAH states it ‘…based on clinical experience and expert opinion’.

-So, what titanic study is discharge at 4 hours post inhaler use based upon?
-Well, BTS/SIGN quote this paper.
-This was a randomised control study (so far so good…) from 1999 and used on 63 patients with asthma >18 months of age.
+So, what is the titanic study based on discharge at 4 hours post inhaler use?
+Well, BTS/SIGN quotes this paper.
+This was a randomised control study (so far, so good…) from 1999, used on 63 patients with asthma >18 months of age.

-They concluded that children could be safely discharged home on three hourly nebulisers based on a parental phone questionnaire two weeks post-discharge.
-I do not mean to belittle this study as it was likely to have been groundbreaking at the time and showed a novel approach.
+Based on a parental phone questionnaire two weeks post-discharge, they concluded children could be safely discharged home on three hourly nebulisers.
+I do not mean to belittle this study, as it was likely groundbreaking at the time and showed a novel approach.
 However, it was 20 years ago and is the only* study in the literature up to 2018.
-The study patients were discharged on nebulisers and the length of stay had 95% confidence intervals between 42 and 67 hours.
-As any modern 21st-century paediatrician will tell you (and will be noted later) the average length of stay is rarely around these dizzy heights anymore.
+The study patients were discharged on nebulisers, and the length of stay had 95% confidence intervals between 42 and 67 hours.
+As any modern 21st-century paediatrician will tell you (and will be noted later), the average length of stay is rarely around these dizzy heights anymore.

-Most said they send a child home on reaching four hourly inhalers for the first time, for which there is no evidence in the literature, but some said they wait twice for three or four hours (I personally call these the six or eight hour stretches…).
+Most said they send a child home when they reach four hourly inhalers for the first time, for which there is no evidence in the literature, but some said they wait twice for three or four hours (I personally call these the six—or eight-hour stretches…).

 Is one hour enough?

 So, what about sending them home one hour post-therapy?
-This comes from a very recent study which was a retrospective analysis of patients presenting to a major specialist children hospital in Australia over a two-week period in the winter of 2014 compared with the winter of 2015.
-In between these winters, the hospital admission criteria was changed to an admission decision on medical review one hour post initial therapy.
-This is based on studies (here and here) suggesting that the patient’s condition at one hour post-therapy is highly predictive of the need for admission/further therapy.
+This comes from a very recent study, which was a retrospective analysis of patients presenting to a major specialist children’s hospital in Australia over two weeks in the winter of 2014 compared with the winter of 2015.
+Between these winters, the hospital admission criteria were changed to an admission decision on medical review one hour post-initial therapy.
+This is based on studies (here and here) suggesting that the patient’s condition at one hour post-therapy highly predicts the need for admission/further therapy.

-They looked at a total of 105 patients (2014) vs 92 patients (2015).
-They showed that children who were ‘clinically well’ at one hour were more likely to not be admitted in 2015 vs 2014 (10% vs 40% p=0.001) and went home from ED faster in 2015 vs 2014.
-They also showed that any child with moderate symptoms (as per new guidelines) at one hour post-therapy was admitted each year.
-This is a small study over a two week period only and was based at a specialist children’s hospital with 75,000 ED attendances a year.
-How applicable this practice would be at a smaller hospital with just a few (or no) paediatricians is impossible to say at this point.
+They looked at 105 patients (2014) vs 92 patients (2015).
+They showed that children who were ‘clinically well’ at one hour were likelier not to be admitted in 2015 vs 2014 (10% vs 40% p=0.001) and went home from ED faster in 2015 vs 2014.
+They also showed that any child with moderate symptoms (per new guidelines) was admitted each year at one hour post-therapy.
+This is a small study that was conducted over two weeks only and was based at a specialist children’s hospital with 75,000 ED attendances a year.
+How applicable this practice would be at a smaller hospital with just a few (or no) paediatricians is impossible to say.

 Bottom line